efren-palacios/duellinks/_posts/content/reviews/boxes/2018-03-31-valiant-souls.md

 The set contains three new archetypes that will impact the meta
 - At first we got [Geargia](https://imgur.com/occ38VT).
 The deck seems to be similar to Fishes with {Geargianchor} and {Geargiattacker} acting like {Golden Flying Fish} for monster and backrow destruction and {Geargiarsenal} having the same effect as {Beautunaful Princess} but you can play three of it and you can use {Powerful Rebirth} with it.
 - Next we got an archetype that is still a top tier deck in the TCG.
 We get them without Frogs but [Paleozoic](https://imgur.com/MoawIO9) is still a potential tier 1 deck.
 Paleo has so much utility with the trap monsters being unaffected by monster effects and treated as normal monsters, so there should be space for some crazy ideas in the future.
 The best Paleozoic card is {Paleozoic Canadia}.
 Flipping a monster face-down is a powerful tool but the card will also be a great tech in other decks.
 - And lastly we got the new Hero support.
 With {Vision Hero Witch Raider} we get a powerful boss monster and a tool for backrow destruction that has great synergy with the new [Paleozoic trap cards](https://imgur.com/0LwqBKX).
-Also the new {Masked Hero Anki} pushes their OTK potential.
+Also the new {Masked HERO Anki} pushes their OTK potential.

 **Whybona** says:

-- Masked Heroes: {Masked Hero Anki} and {Mask Change} seem like a very strong combination and kind of reminiscent of Ninjas with the ability to special summon a 2800 attack monster from the use of a quick play spell.
+- Masked Heroes: {Masked HERO Anki} and {Mask Change} seem like a very strong combination and kind of reminiscent of Ninjas with the ability to special summon a 2800 attack monster from the use of a quick play spell.
 These could fit into Destiny Heroes extremely well synergising with the dark attributes and also working well with the effects of those monsters.
 For example, a combo with this card would be to summon {Destiny HERO - Decider}, attempt to attack to force out backrow (if using the {Destiny Calling} skill you will be able to force out resources even better) and then in the battle step or after your attack has gone through you can use Mask Change to get out Anki.
 This combo then allows Decider to add itself back to the hand in the end phase and if Anki destroyed a monster then you will also be able to add Mask Change from your deck to your hand and repeat the combo again next turn.
 Similar combos can be done with {Destiny Hero Celestial} in order to pop enemy field spells and then get it into the grave yourself, which is where it wants to be in order to activate the draw 2 effect.
 - Paleozoic/{Vision Hero Witch Raider}: Some people have been theorising a deck incorporating the new Paleozoic trap card with Vision Hero Witch Raider.
 The traps are able to give you easy access to tribute summon Witch Raider through their secondary effects of summoning tokens as well as being used with the effect of Witch Raider itself.
 This would create an easily summonable boss monster with the ability to wipe the whole of your opponent's backrow on summon.
 - {Fires of Doomsday}/{Treeborn Frog}: The new card Fires of Doomsday opens up a lot of options in the Treeborn tribute decks with the ability to special summon two tokens as a quick play spell which can be used to tribute summon dark attribute monsters (not on the same turn).
 This card has synergy with many strong dark attribute monsters including {Angmarl the Fiendish Monarch}, {Invader of Darkness} and the new card Vision Hero Witch Raider.
 If a consistent version of this deck can be built then it has the tools of backrow destruction, the ability to play around the effects of monsters like {Sylvan Komushroomo} with {Soul Exchange} and deck thinning and search power with the use of Angmarl.
 - Geargia Control: The Geargia archetype has the potential to fill the role of the medium-slow paced control deck in the meta which Gladiator Beasts previously held.
 The deck has built in monster removal, spell/trap removal and also has the ability to search and special summon any of the monsters in the deck through {Geargiarsenal}.
 It also has the ability to easily special summon monsters from the graveyard through {Geargiano Mk-II} giving the deck recovery potential and some swarm ability.
 The deck may struggle to keep up in this meta of mass removal but they have access to some strong backrow cards like {Pulse Mines} thanks to being machines.
 This means that they would be able to survive OTK attempts from decks like Sylvans and CA and then grind back into the game after when those decks have committed to their big plays.
 It also provides access to interesting cards like {Gravity Blaster} which could see some play in order to counter Sylvans playing around the current effect negation cards which Sylvan decks use.